kavia-common/recipe-manager-183563-183573/recipe_backend/README-RUNNING.md

 - export ASPNETCORE_URLS="http://0.0.0.0:3001"
 - dotnet run

+Notes:
+- The app logs environment and bound URLs at startup to help diagnostics.
+- Ensure port 3001 is exposed by your container/orchestrator.

 Swagger is enabled only in Development.
-Health endpoint is available at GET /health and returns { "status": "ok" }.